 There's so much that can be said about Punch, somebody should write a book about it.
 Oh, wait—someone has: check out Punch, by David Wondrich, for as much as you could possibly want to know about this expansive category of the drinks world.

 Old (and Odd) Birds

 The above categories cover almost all the mixed drinks you're likely to encounter in a lifetime.
 Almost.
 But there are other styles of drinks that were once popular but have faded over the years, or that really don't fit into any of the major categories.
 These include:

-Beer & Cider-based Drinks Adding a bump to your beer is a tradition that goes back centuries, and the Stone Fence—hard cider with a shot of rum, brandy, whiskey or what-have-you dumped in it—predates the Republic.
+Beer & Cider-based Drinks: Adding a bump to your beer is a tradition that goes back centuries, and the Stone Fence—hard cider with a shot of rum, brandy, whiskey or what-have-you dumped in it—predates the Republic.
 These drinks can be excellent, but recent fads notwithstanding, they're still not all that prominent.
-Great examples to try include the Black Velvetand the Green Devil.
+A great example to try is the Green Devil.

 There are certainly other styles of drinks that have appeared in the books over the years, but I won't labor those points, as Sangarees and Daisys are about as common nowadays as spottings of ivory-billed woodpeckers.
 Regardless, you should be able to fit almost any mixed drink you come across within these categories.
 Note that "almost" again—mix me a drink, and we can chat about the exceptions to the rule.